k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 The purpose of this rule type is to limit the Discovery process to the specified source entities and at the same time to override some of the baseline settings.

-- The rule requires to select a data platform and populate at least one schema - to be included in discovery.
+- The rule requires selecting a data platform and populating at least one schema that will be included in the discovery.
 - The Crawler Filter should be set to 'Exclude Others' and check an Override checkbox.
 - Optionally, dataset(s) can be populated as well on the rule.
 When one or multiple datasets are populated, only these datasets will be included while all other dataset(s) will be excluded.